 As if it wasn’t already amazing and decadent on it’s own, I drizzled some of my Vegan Homemade Chocolate Sauce on top.
 Highly recommend it, it takes it to like heaven…ice cream heaven!

-I took the inspiration from 2 separate ice creams on my blog for this one, obviously the 4 Ingredient Chocolate Ice Cream and also I wanted to create a much more simplified (less ingredients) version of my Peanut Butter Chocolate Chip Ice Cream.
+I took the inspiration from 2 separate ice creams on my blog for this one, obviously the 4 Ingredient Chocolate Ice Cream and also I wanted to create a much more simplified (less ingredients) version of my Peanut Butter Chocolate Chip Ice Cream (written in 2012!).
 That one is absolutely delicious, but relies heavily on the fat coconut milk, which I tend to not really use much anymore.
 Either way, they are both delicious and that one has a cocoa base as well….super yummy.

 So this one is 5 ingredients instead of 4, but I mean come on, still so ridiculously simply.
 Just creamy peanut butter, plant-based milk, maple syrup, sweet potatoes and vanilla extract.

 OTHER VEGAN ICE CREAM RECIPES TO TRY: